q4niel/Natural-Hungering/readme.md

-# Hunger Fix
+# Natural Hungering
-- **Passive Hunger Drain**: The player now has passive exhaustion, hunger will drain over time, not based on your actions.
+- All exhaustion *(hunger)* values have been divided by 100
+- The player now accumulates exhaustion *(hunger)* continually, even when stationary

 ## **Credits**
 - **Art Assets** created by **Max Westerlund**.

 ## Feedback
-Found a bug or got some suggestions, head over to [GitHub Issues](https://github.com/q4niel/Hunger-Fix/issues).
+Found a bug or got some suggestions, head over to [GitHub Issues](https://github.com/q4niel/Natural-Hungering/issues).